yhoiluhi/agmod/SINGLEPLAYER.md

 - Made it harder for scientists to get scared of enemies while following you, even with high HP (>50).
 - Now it's possible to hold the gauss charge between maps (not on saveloads though).
 - Removed Game Over triggered by damaging a scientist (at c3a2 and c3a2d).
+- Added transparency to the fade in effect at the start of UC.
 - Moved further the scientist that may get into your path when finishing the first map of AM (at c1a0).
 - Removed some scripted sequences for the scientist at the start of the 2nd map of AM (c1a0d), so it doesn't get in your way.
 - Removed glass on the doors at the end of the second map of AM (c1a0d), as starting with HEV suit disables doing that part normally.